jump-dev/CSDP.jl/README.md

 On Windows you need the MinGW `gcc` compiler available in the `PATH`.
 Furthermore `libblas` and `liblapack` are needed to be installed.

+## Next Steps
+Reconstruct example program.
+Therefore, one needs to reconstruct the `include/blockmat.h` types.